guardianhealth/website/index.md

-# Guardian Health: The Solution
+# LavWell Technologies: The Solution
-Guardian Health provides innovative new solutions to passively track and record user's important health data during a regular bathroom visit.
+LavWell Technologies provides innovative new solutions to passively track and record user's important health data during a regular bathroom visit.